gmmatt/torgeternity/Readme.md

 v.
 2.3.3 - Minor Bug Patch
 - Fixed issue where item macros could not be created
+- Fixed multiple issues involving player combat trackers either generating errors or not updating correctly
+- (Confirmed that perk categories should not reset again after this update nor should they reset after future updates)

 v.
 2.3.2 - Pulp Powers Update
 - Updated perk types for all official releases to date (thanks @fscx!)